rajat-8/Data-structures/README.md

 # Data-structures

-This contains numerous data structure projects.
+This repository contains simple data structure projects for basic college level .

+# Instructions

+Use any any c++14 compatible compiler to run these